Anaswarakorangot/odoo_hackathon/README.md

 ---

-## 🏆 Hackathon Context
+## Hackathon Context

-Built for the **Odoo Hackathon** in 24 hours by the NEOTORQUE team.
+Built for the **Odoo Hackathon** in 24 hours by the DevNova team.
 The challenge: build a functional, role-aware ERP from scratch in a single day, against a locked wireframe and schema reference.

 What made it stand out:
 - **Recall Management** — no other team had this